Repurposing User-Generated Content: Strategies for Engagement

 Measurement: Metrics That Prove UGC Value

 UGC delivers measurable impact when tracked against targeted KPIs and folded into a tight optimization loop.
-For awareness-stage campaigns using repurposed UGC, focus on engagement and view behavior first, then layer in traffic attribution and micro-conversions.
-Use platform analytics plus `UTM` tagging to tie social lift back to owned channels, and run simple A/B tests that compare repurposed UGC creative variants against brand-controlled creative for signal on creative effectiveness.
+For awareness-stage campaigns using repurposed UGC, start by looking at engagement and view behavior.
+Then add traffic attribution and micro-conversions.
+Use platform analytics plus UTM tagging to tie social lift back to owned channels, and run simple A/B tests that compare repurposed UGC creative variants against brand-controlled creative for signal on creative effectiveness.

 Primary KPIs and Tracking Methods